 Once you have finished the final corner, stop stitching several inches before you reach the beginning point of the tape.
 You can finish the binding in your usual manner.
 I found a simple way to finish and reduce the bulk when joining the ends.
 You might want to try it!

 Take your quilt out of the machine and smooth the tape flat along the unstitched final section of the quilt.
 Lay the end section of tape on top of the beginning section and find the spot where you began stitching.
 Trim the end even with the point where you began stitching at the beginning.
-Do not trim at the beginning of the tape, rather where you began stitching 1.5 inches or so down from the beginning.
+Do not trim at the beginning of the tape, rather where you began stitching (1.5 inches or more down from the beginning of the tape)

 Pull the two ends of the bias tape (the beginning and the ending) up and unfold them completely with right sides together.
 Run your fingers down the length of these unstitched sections until you reach the quilt top.
 This is where the two sections of tape join to lay flat against the quilt top.
 Make a crease, mark with a pencil, or mark with a pin the spot where the two sections will meet on the quilt top.
 This is your stitching line.
 Making sure the two sections of tape are unfolded, stitch from one edge of the tapes to the other. **I gently pushed the crochet edge toward the quilt. **